fraterrisus/walkthroughs/bards-tale-1/walkthrough.md

 **Hit Points (HP):** The classic measure of how healthy you are, or alternately, how far away you are from dying.
 Depending on which version of the game you're playing you may see a column for "Hits" (maximum) and "Cond" (current value).
 If HP drops to 0 or below, your character dies immediately; see [Statuses](#statuses) for more on what to do if that happens.

-At first level, every character starts with 14–29 HP.
+At 1st level, every character starts with 14–29 HP.
 When you [level up](#experience-and-leveling-up) you gain HP by rolling your class's "Hit Die" (see the [class table](#races)) and adding your CN bonus.
 Healing is hard to come by in the early game; see [Health and Dying](#health-and-dying).

 **Spell Points (SP):** Sometimes called "mana" or "power" in other games.
 Every spell you cast consumes a certain number of SP; if you don't have enough SP to pay the cost, you can't cast the spell.

-At first level, casters start with 9–24 MP, but unfortunately you don't get to see that value until you've confirmed character creation and added them to your party.
+At 1st level, casters start with 9–24 MP, but unfortunately you don't get to see that value until you've confirmed character creation and added them to your party.
 So it's possible to roll up a mage with an 18 IQ but only 9 SP.
 When you [level up](#experience-and-leveling-up) you gain 1–4 MP plus your IQ bonus.
 SP is a little bit easier to regenerate than HP; see [Managing Spell Points](#managing-spell-points).

 There are a few other "hidden" secondary statistics that don't show up on your character's info screen; we'll talk more about them later.